-As of November 12, 2014, over $4.8 billion in PABs have been issued to date for the 13 projects listed below.
-PAB allocations approved by U.S. DOT total nearly $5.4 billion supporting seven projects as shown in the table below.
+As of January 14, 2015, over $4.8 billion in PABs have been issued to date for the 13 projects listed below.
+PAB allocations approved by U.S. DOT total $7.1 billion supporting eight projects as shown in the table below.

 ($ in thousands)

 |IH 635 Managed Lanes (LBJ Freeway), Dallas, Texas||$615,000|

 |RTD Eagle Project (East Corridor & Gold Line), Denver, Colorado||$397,835|